finspec/finspec-spec/documentation/schema_def_2.1(Release Candidate).md

       "description": "Request for Quote for Streaming price subscription" },
 ```
-The 'states' array is a list of state objects which are defined by the fields below:
+The 'states' object is a list of state attributes which are defined by the fields below:

 Field Name | Type | Description
 ---|:---:|---